liberize/ssc/README.md

   -0, --fix-argv0          try to fix $0, may not work
-                           if it doesn't work or causes problems, try -n flag or use $SSC_ARGV0 instead -n, --ps-name            change script path in ps output this will create a symlink to real path and pass it to the interperter -d, --expire-date        expire date, for example, 11/30/2023 -m, --expire-message     expire message, default to 'script has expired!' if it's a valid file path, read message from the file -v, --verbose            show debug messages
+                           if it doesn't work or causes problems, try -n flag or use $SSC_ARGV0 instead -n, --ps-name            change script path in ps output upon execution, create a symlink to real path and pass it to the interperter -d, --expire-date        expire date, for example, 11/30/2023 -m, --expire-message     expire message, default to 'script has expired!' if a valid file path is specified, read message from the file -S, --segment            split script to multiple segments, default to 1 upon execution, decrypt and write script segment by segment, check for debugger before each segment
+  -v, --verbose            show debug messages
   -h, --help               display this help and exit
 ```